upenn-embedded/final-project-website-submission-f25-t12-f25-tri-state-buffers/README.md

 Don't forget to make the GitHub pages public website!
 If you’ve never made a GitHub pages website before, you can follow this webpage (though, substitute your final project repository for the GitHub username one in the quickstart guide):  [https://docs.github.com/en/pages/quickstart](https://docs.github.com/en/pages/quickstart)

+Instead of using GitHub pages for making our website we ahve used Streamlit.

+This is the link to our website : [NeuroTouch Website](https://neurotouch.streamlit.app/)

 ### 1. Video